-SLHA will not require third party documentation in addition to certification, except as specified in Section 4.6.2.
-All requests for documentation of VAWA issues specify a deadline of 14 business days following receipt of the request, will describe the three forms of acceptable documentation, will provide explicit instructions on where and to whom the documentation will be submitted, and will state the consequences for failure to submit the documentation or request an extension in writing by the deadline.
+SLHA will not require third party documentation in addition to certification, except as specified in its Emergency Transfer Plan.
+All requests for documentation of VAWA issues specify a deadline of fourteen (14) business days following receipt of the request, will describe the three forms of acceptable documentation, will provide explicit instructions on where and to whom the documentation will be submitted, and will state the consequences for failure to submit the documentation or request an extension in writing by the deadline.
 SLHA may extend the deadline upon request.

-4.6.4.2 Conflicting Documentation [24 CFR 5.2007(e)]
+4.6.5.1 Conflicting Documentation [24 CFR 5.2007(b)(2)]